 - Rent increases.
 Landlords must notify tenants at least 30 days before raising the rent but landlords do not have to give justification for raising rent.

 - Rent-related fees.
 Landlords who charge $700 or less in rent are limited to a $12/day late fee.
 Landlords that charge more than $700 can charge $20 per day.

 Housing Discrimination in Iowa

-- Refusing to provide certain mortgaging services or information
+- Refusing to provide certain financial services

 Additional Landlord Tenant Regulations in Iowa

 Iowa landlords must provide at least 24-hours of notice before entering.
 Landlords and tenants often agree on specific notification policies in the lease agreement.
 Landlords have a right to enter without permission in emergencies that threaten the safety or well-being of the tenant.

 Iowa’s small claims court system will hear rent-related cases totaling up to $5,000 or less.
 Small claims courts can handle eviction cases but landlords usually file with the state courts for evictions.
 Disputes for written and portal leases have a 10-year and 5-year statute of limitations, respectively.

 Iowa landlords are required to make 4 kinds of mandatory disclosures.